hasantohidul/job-application-tracker/README.md

 ## Overview
 The Job Application Tracker is a front end web application that helps users manage their job applications efficiently.
 It is built using modern frontend technologies like React, Redux, Formik, and Yup, with a responsive design provided by Bootstrap.
 The project also includes unit tests to ensure functionality and reliability.
 Future plans include integrating a backend to extend its capabilities.
+## Live Demo
+Check out the live demo of the application [here](https://hasantohidul-jobapplicationtracker.netlify.app/).
 ## Features

 - Add, edit and delete job applications